 A further contributing factor to police corruption is the inescapable use by police officers of what in normal circumstances would be regarded as morally unacceptable activity.
 The use of coercive force, including, in the last analysis, deadly force, is in itself harmful.
 Accordingly, in normal circumstances it is morally unacceptable.
 So it would be morally wrong, for example, for private citizens to take someone forcibly to their house for questioning or because they felt like some company.
 Similarly, locking people up deprives them of their liberty, and is therefore considered in itself morally wrong.
 Deception, including telling lies, is under normal circumstances morally wrong.
-Intrusive surveillance is in itself morally wrong - it is an infringement of privacy.
-And the same can be said of various other methods used in policing.
+Intrusive surveillance is in itself morally wrong.